PRETTY IS HOW SOME WOMEN ARE BORN…

 BUCK THE BOTOX

-It is interesting that a number of otherwise pretty women seek botox injections in their 40’s to release the tension creases between the eyebrows – those creases related to anger.
+I have also occasionally noticed that otherwise pretty women seek botox injections in their 40’s to release the tension creases between the eyebrows – those creases related to anger.
 Whether from frustrated expectations, being hit upon too many times, or neglecting to listen to the subtle voice of one’s feminine compassion, these creases (exaggerated in the pictures of fierce Samurai warriors) are sure signs of a distasteful emotion that has been hidden.

 ANTI-AGING WITHOUT SURGERY: SUN PROTECTION